Many moms to be are turning to doulas as a crucial component of their birthing plans.

 The final thing you’ll want to know if whether you feel genuinely comfortable with your doula.

 This is more of a question for yourself than your doula, as it will depend on what kind of sense you got from them during the appointment.
 Did you feel very natural and easy when you were speaking?
 Or did it feel forced and uncomfortable?
 Did they ask questions and show interest in your specific needs and wants?
-Taking stock of these feelings and making a judgement call on them will ensure you pick the right doula for you and put you on the path to a happy and joyous birthing experience.
+Taking stock of these feelings and making a judgment call on them will ensure you pick the right doula for you and put you on the path to a happy and joyous birthing experience.

 Do you have any other questions for doulas you would recommend for upcoming moms to be?
 Let us know in the comments below!